param373r/param373r/README.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/YTDZakyAorkLDYqN0q/giphy.gif" width='250' />

-- 🔭 I’m currently working on _Front-End Development_
+- 🔭 I’m currently working on _creating a web-lab full of vulnerable client and server end challenges._
-- 🌱 I’m currently learning _JS, DOM based scripting, and practicing CSS to make graphically-rich sites._
+- 🌱 I’m currently learning _JS, DOM based scripting, and hardening linux servers._
-- 👯 I’m looking to collaborate on _projects, that are artistically unique, and the ones that are made with creativity in focus (preferrably designing UI and stuff)_
+- 👯 I’m looking to collaborate on _anything that's related to creating and developing vulnerable instances and testing their respective vulnerabilities._
 - 🤔 I’m looking for help with _life, and it's recurring drama_
 - 📫 How to reach me: _I would've given my Insta, but I am not that aesthetically pleasing... so let's stick with my_ [Twitter](https://twitter.com/param373r) _plzz_
 - 😄 Pronouns: _He/Him_